kodecocodes/vapor-til/README.md

   </a>
 </p>

-The video course is available to Ray Wenderlich subscribers, which can be [watched here](https://videos.raywenderlich.com/courses/115-server-side-swift-with-vapor/lessons/1).
+The video course is available to raywenderlich.com subscribers, which can be [watched here](https://videos.raywenderlich.com/courses/115-server-side-swift-with-vapor/lessons/1).

 There are 30 videos covering: